CodeReviewDAO/dxd_codereview/Reviews/338 - Casper Swift SDK/3 - Swift version of Casper Domain Objects/README.md

 ## Overall Impression of usage testing

-The reviewer was able to build the project following the instructions given in the README file and using and Xcode IDE.
+The reviewer was able to build the project following the instructions given in the README file and using an Xcode IDE.
 The documentation provides sufficient installation/build instructions.

 **However, despite the build being successful, the build console shows a lot of warnings that can indicate  potential problems in the code or in the libraries used by the SDK.